 Blower fans direct the air coming from your home’s return ducts into the hot heat exchanger for further heating.
 When you install your gas furnace, you program some furnaces with a multispeed blower.

 High-efficiency-model furnaces usually have a variable speed blower that can self-modulate fan speeds.
 According to the American Council for an Energy Efficient Economy, variable-speed motors are more energy efficient than conventional systems.

 Some high-efficiency gas furnaces may also contain several heat exchangers with curved surfaces.
 This design slows down the airflow over more surface area so you can generate more heat with less fuel.

-It’s important to be sure your heat exchanger is in good working order, because a faulty exchanger could allow dangerous leaks into your home.
+It’s important your heat exchanger is in good condition because a faulty one could allow dangerous leaks into your home.

 Contact Us for All Your Furnace Needs

 Whether you’re in need of a new gas furnace, a repair to an existing system, or regular maintenance, turn to JMAC Plumbing and Air Conditioning in Las Vegas, NV, for help.
 Our trained experts provide high-quality workmanship to be sure your gas furnace is operating optimally.
 Call 702-227-5622 or request service online today.